2019 Gardening in Nevada

-Gardening in Nevada: The Bartley Ranch Series are free classes cosponsored by Washoe County Regional Parks and Open Space and University of Nevada Cooperative Extension.
-These classes are held yearly in February and March at Bartley Ranch (600 Bartley Ranch Rd.) in Reno.
-Taught by Certified Master Gardener volunteers and UNCE horticulture experts, these classes are a must-attend for Nevada gardeners.
+Gardening in Nevada: The Bartley Ranch Series are free classes cosponsored by Washoe County Regional Parks and Open Space, Washoe County and University of Nevada Cooperative Extension.
+These classes are held yearly in February and March at Bartley Ranch (600 Bartley Ranch Rd.) in Reno on Tuesdays from 6 to 8 p.m.
+Taught by Certified Master Gardener volunteers and Cooperative Extension horticulture experts, these classes are a must-attend for Nevada gardeners.
 Class topics vary by year according to the needs of the local community.
-Examples of classes taught are:

-- 6: Selecting & Caring for Fruit Trees* – Michael Janik, Master Gardener Volunteer and Certified Arborist, will take you on a journey from winter through fall and discuss fruit tree needs in northern Nevada including soil, USDA zones and chill hours, watering and pest control.
+- February 5th: Selecting & Growing Fruit Trees* – Michael Janik, Master Gardener Volunteer and Certified Arborist, will take you on a journey from winter through fall and discuss fruit tree needs in northern Nevada including soil, USDA zones and chill hours, watering and pest control.
 Michael will list suggested fruit varieties he has grown and varieties he is growing now to determine suitability for our climate.

-- 20: Identifying & Controlling Nuisance Weeds — Melody Hefner, Cooperative Extension Urban IPM and Pesticide Safety Education Coordinator, will present information on the differences between noxious and nuisance weeds, how to identify common noxious and nuisance weeds in the Truckee Meadows and control methods for noxious and nuisance weeds.
+- February 26: Nuisance Weeds ID and Control – Melody Hefner, Urban IPM and Pesticide Safety Education Coordinator, will present information on the differences between noxious and nuisance weeds, how to identify common noxious and nuisance weeds in the Truckee Meadows, and control methods for noxious and nuisance weeds.
 Control methods will include prevention, cultural controls, mechanical controls and lower risk chemical controls.

-- 6: Training & Pruning Fruit Trees* – Michael Janik, Master Gardener Volunteer and Certified Arborist, will present fruit tree pruning basics and how trees respond to pruning.
-Michael will discuss size control using appropriate rootstocks, how proper early training reduces the need for pruning as the tree matures and when to prune.
-Step by step instructions for training fruit trees as central leaders, open center and espaliers will embolden the novice pruner.
+- March 5th: Training & Pruning Fruit Trees* – Michael Janik, Master Gardener Volunteer and Certified Arborist, will present fruit tree pruning basics and how trees respond to pruning.
+Michael will discuss size control using appropriate rootstocks, how proper early training will reduce the need for pruning as the tree matures, and when to prune.
+Step by step instructions for training fruit trees as central leaders, open center, and espaliers will embolden the novice pruner.

-- 27: Successful Vegetable Gardening – Randy Robison, Master Gardener Volunteer, will share his secrets to harvesting abundant, award-winning produce from raised garden beds in our high desert climate.
-He will share information about amending the soil to help plants, crop rotation strategies to increase yields and companion planting to discourage pests.
+- March 26th: Successful Vegetable Gardening – Randy Robison, Master Gardener volunteer, will share his secrets to harvesting abundant, award-winning produce from raised garden beds in our high desert climate.
+Randy will share information about amending the soil to help plants, crop rotation strategies to increase yields and Companion planting to discourage pests.

-Persons in need of special accommodations or assistance must call or notify Jenn Fisher at 775-336-0249 or firstname.lastname@example.org at least three days prior to the scheduled class.
+Persons in need of special accommodations or assistance must call or notify Leilani Konyshev at 775-336-0274 or firstname.lastname@example.org at least three days prior to the scheduled class.

 To view information on past Gardening in Nevada programs, visit the program pages below.